 They're really pulling out all the stops for the election tomorrow.
 So far tonight, we've received three phone calls, all from the Democratic Party.
 One was a live person asking if they had our support tomorrow.
 (Yes, by the way.)
 Another was a recorded message from ex-president Bill Clinton encouraging us to vote Democrat.
-And the absolute BEST call was a recorded message from Martin Sheen, who plays President Bartlett on The West Wing
+And the absolute BEST call was a recorded message from Martin Sheen, who plays President Bartlett on The West Wing!
+That's great!

 I guess it's all because of how even the last national elections made the parties (Republican and Democrat.
 Yes, there are others, but they don't count.
 Sorry, Al, I know you're voting Green Party but it just won't matter.).
 With the Senate virtually deadlocked the way it is, each party is REALLY trying to get our votes.
 Or maybe it has something to do with the embarassing snafu that was our last presidential election.
 (Come another two years and I sincerely hope we vote Dubya out of office.)

 Actually, this election finally forced Mark to register to vote.
 NOBODY want to see that crack-pot Republican freak as govenor of California.
 He's like the only candidate that Gray Davis can win against, and that's saying something with how much Californians (wrongly, in my opinion) hate our current govenor.